Chinese restaurant provides unique foods, lacks flavor

 — Lifehacker (@lifehacker) November 23, 2018

-While there the service was not as good as expected, our waiter seemed ignorant and dressed sloppily.
+While there, the service was not as good as expected, our waiter seemed ignorant and dressed sloppily.
 When we asked for bowls he brought two bowls for a group of seven.
 He seemed to be the only waiter for the whole restaurant.

 The only thing that was actually enjoyable were the egg custard buns.
 The bread was pliable and soft, that contained a great flavor on its own without diminishing the actual custard.
 The custard itself was a bright yellow color and contained a rich and unique flavor.
-The flavors combined perfectly and felt velvety in your mouth.
+The flavors and textures combined perfectly and felt velvety in your mouth.

 Overall, the restaurant provides a casual and quick eatery which although enticing, lacks flavor and disappoints expectations for quality food.